 Her breath hammers against my face.
-The freckles that are splattered across her nose are more visible now.
-And her jaw juts out a bit but not in anger.
-Even after the scene I caused she isn’t mad.
-Not one bit, only bothered and shaken.
+The freckles that are splattered across her nose are more visible now and her jaw juts out a bit but not in anger.
+Even after the scene I caused, she isn’t mad… not one bit, only bothered and shaken.

-“Ronan was there, wasn’t she?”
-She breathes.
+“Ronan was there, wasn’t she?” she breathes.
 I nod in indication of a yes.
 “You knew she would have been around that corner at this time, didn’t you?” she questions, already knowing the answer.
 I nod again.
 Exhaling heavily, Aaliyah backs up slightly and I pull myself off the wall.

 “Let go of me,” she seethes.
 I reluctantly do so.

 “How did you know?” she asks.
-The question is very open ended and I want to let myself tell her a half-truth.
-But I don’t.
+The question is very open ended and I want to let myself tell her a half-truth, but I don’t.
 I can’t because she deserves to know.

 “The Marauders Map and I’ve been watching her for a couple days.
 She is always here at this time.
 Not sure why but she is.”
 Aaliyah doesn’t reply, solely accepts what I just told her with no argument.

 Silence looms onto us.
 Not an awkward one but one that lets us rewind what occurred recently and think it over.
 We stand there; me observing her and her searching the ceiling for answers.
-We are going to make a weird couple that’s for sure.
+We are going to make a weird couple, that’s for sure.
 Where we balance in looks, we clash in personalities.

 After some time, I walk up to her and promptly peck her on the cheek.
 I then walk past her and yell over my shoulder, “Be ready for tomorrow!”

 “Tomorrow?”
-I hear her question when I already have a couple feet of distance on her.
+I hear her question when I already have a couple feet of distance from her.
 Tomorrow is going to be a roller coaster.
 One that neither of us is ready for.
 Boy, is this going to be fun.

 beta'd by LilyAndScorpius4eva